Shyam-Singh-Bhargaw/Shyam-Singh-Bhargaw/README.md

   <li>Bringing web applications to life as a Web Developer Intern at Tata Steel</li>
   <li>Exploring the depths of data as a Data Science Intern at Celebal Technologies' COE program</li>
 </ul>
-<h5 align="center">Driven by the passion to unite these realms and propel the tech industry forward, I’m poised to infuse real-world solutions with my academic expertise and fervor at your company.</h5>
+<h5 >Driven by the passion to unite these realms and propel the tech industry forward, I’m poised to infuse real-world solutions with my academic expertise and fervor at your company.</h5>